Reachability in Restricted Chemical Reaction Networks: Reachability in Feed-Forward CRNs

 \begin{definition}[HAMPATH] Given a graph $G = \{V, E\}$ and two nodes $s, t \in V$, does there exist a path from $s$ to $t$ that visits each node precisely once? \end{definition}

-An example reduction is shown in Figure \ref{fig:graph}.
 Given this reduction, any Hamiltonian path of graph $G$ has a corresponding sequence of rules that end with every vertex, other than $T$, represented with the \emph{visited} state, and $T$ represented with the signal state matching the count of the vertices.
-Conversely, the only way to reach such a configuration corresponds directly to a Hamiltonian path of $G$ from $S$ to $T$, yielding the following result:
+Conversely, the only way to reach such a configuration corresponds directly to a Hamiltonian path of $G$ from $S$ to $T$, yielding Theorem \ref{thm:HamPath}.
+With minor modifications, the reduction can be adapted to achieve the corollaries below.

 \begin{theorem} Reachability is NP-complete for feed-forward CRNs with size $(2,2)$ rules that are 2-source and 2-consuming. \end{theorem} \begin{proof} If there exists a Hamiltonian path $P$ in $G$, there exists a sequence of rules $r_P$, each moving the $^*$ to a subsequent agent matching the sequence of vertices in $P$ and further setting the previous agent to the visited state.
 Such a rule sequence ends with a single visited state for each vertex in the graph other than $T$ and a $T_|V|$ state.